Relational Dissonance in Human-AI Interactions: The Case of Knowledge Work: Limitations

 \textbf{Methodological Limitations.}\quad Our workshop methodology introduced constraints that may have shaped the phenomenon itself.
 The artificial setting, prescribed research task, and peer observation might have actively generated the tensions we documented, rather than simply revealing preexisting dynamics.
 Moreover, the 45-minute interaction period might have been insufficient to distinguish between the initial friction of learning a new interface and the emergence of persistent relational dissonance, especially for participants bringing little or no experience with a particular system.
 Additionally, the workshop's explicit focus on \emph{Human–AI Relational Dynamics} and our task instruction to work ``in partnership with your AI'' may have primed participants to attend to relational aspects they might have otherwise navigated unconsciously.
 This raises a critical question for future research: Does relational dissonance emerge primarily under conditions of scrutiny, or does it operate continuously in everyday use?
 The ontological and relational ambiguity of anthropomorphic conversational agents \emph{theoretically} suggests that relational dissonance should be a ubiquitous phenomenon, but our approach cannot exclude that it \emph{practically} arises only under specific conditions of scrutiny.
 Furthermore, our study only documents the emergence of relational dynamics but not their long-term development--- and it is likely that more complex forms of relational dissonance emerge through sustained natural use with real stakes and self-directed objectives.
 As our methodology captures only brief interactions during a specific period, elucidating the temporal dimensions of relational dissonance will require additional longitudinal and ethnographic research.

 \textbf{Empirical Limitations.}\quad Our findings emerge from a specific population of qualitative researchers operating within the professional norms of knowledge production, agency, and methodological reflexivity.
 We cannot claim that the relational dynamics we document are universal or representative of the general population.
 The tensions between tool-use framing and relational engagement might be especially pronounced in our study population, which has professional stakes in interpreting qualitative data.
 As entirely different modes of relational engagement may arise during everyday interactions with AI systems, generalizing our findings to a general audience is not straightforward.
 Therefore, our empirical contribution should be understood as documenting how relational dissonance manifests in knowledge-work contexts where professional integrity and epistemic authority are at stake, rather than identifying universal dynamics of human-AI interaction.
+However, our proposal that relational dissonance may be useful for understanding human-AI interaction more broadly extends beyond what the empirical evidence in this paper demonstrates.
+Whether our construct applies similarly across different populations, settings, and tasks remains a question for future research.